peteroupc/peteroupc.github.io/bernoulli.md

 8. Let _bound_ be _lam_+1/(2<sup>_k_</sup>).
 If _lamunq_+_&#x03F5;_ <= _bound_, set _s_ to 0.
 Otherwise, if _lamunq_ > _bound_, set _s_ to 2.
 Otherwise, set _s_ to 1.
 9. With probability 1/2, go to step 2.
 Otherwise, return a number that is 0 if _s_ is 0, 1 if _s_ is 2, or an unbiased random bit (either 0 or 1 with equal probability) otherwise.

-If the series _a_, given above, is instead the _base-2 logarithm_ of a probability in (0, 1), the following algorithm I developed simulates that probability.
+If the series _a_, given above, is instead a sequence that converges to the _base-2 logarithm_ of a probability in (0, 1), the following algorithm I developed simulates that probability.
 For simplicity's sake, even though logarithms for such probabilities are negative, all the _a_\[_i_\] must be 0 or greater (and thus are the negated values of the already negative logarithm approximations) and must form a nondecreasing sequence, and all the _err_\[_i_\] must be 0 or greater.

 1. Set _intinf_ to floor(max(0, abs(_a_\[0\]))).
 (This is the absolute integer part of the first term in the series, or 0, whichever is greater.)
 2. If _intinf_ is greater than 0, generate unbiased random bits until a zero bit or _intinf_ bits were generated this way.
 If a zero was generated this way, return 0.